LinuxCNC/stretch-live-build/README.md

 ~~~~
 Failing to do this can lead to weird problems where packages are not installable via apt due to dependency problems.
 (An equivalent step is automatically done by the installer when actually installing to the hard drive, but it appears to be necessary to do it manually when using persistence)

+Depending on your system details, you may need to create and enable a swap file or swap partition.
+In order of preference, it's probably best to use a swap partition, okay to use a swap file in /lib/live/mount/persistence/sdXX, and worst to use a swap file  in /.

 See also: [`persistence.conf(4)`](https://manpages.debian.org/stretch/live-boot-doc/persistence.conf.5.en.html)